What do you enjoy most about being Life Enrichment Coordinator at the Grand Hills Castle?

-Is there an interesting or exciting project you are working on right now with residents that you’d like to share?
+Is there an interesting or exciting project you are working on right now with residents at Grand Hills Castle that you’d like to share?

 We recently started creating gardens filled with vegetables, herbs and flowers that the residents helped me plant and continue to help me care for.
 The gardens were a wonderful gift from a resident’s family member in appreciation of all that we do for his mom.
 Other than that, we will be continuing culture-focused weeks where we experience a new culture with food demos, history, paintings and styles, along with making a special craft representing that culture.
 This past month, we enjoyed Bastille Days week and Italian week, following the festivals in Milwaukee.
 Residents here love learning about new things, so we will also host TED talks and art demonstrations every week.
 We launched this in July.
 Residents lit up and talked about it for a while with each other after the lecture was finished.
 That is what I want to maintain here: excitement, socialization and learning.